Richmond Theatre fire: Victims

 Of the 72 who died in the fire, 54 were women and 18 were men.
 Among the victims were Virginia's sitting governor, George William Smith, and former U.S. Senator Abraham B. Venable; the governor had purportedly tried to save his child from the flames.
 Also killed were Benjamin Botts, of Dumfries, and his wife; Botts had made a name for himself as a member of the defense in Aaron Burr's 1807 trial for treason.
 Their son, John Botts, became a U.S. congressman and prominent unionist during the American Civil War.

-Dr. Robert Greenhow, later the husband of noted Confederate spy Rose Greenhow, survived the fire along with his father; his mother was killed in the blaze.
+Dr. Robert Greenhow, son of Robert Greenhow and later the husband of noted Confederate spy Rose Greenhow, survived the fire along with his father; his mother was killed in the blaze.
 Another survivor was former U.S. Congressman John G. Jackson, then serving in the Virginia General Assembly.

 George Tucker, who became the University of Virginia's first Professor of Moral Philosophy, narrowly escaped with his life after being struck in the head by a timber which left a permanent scar.
 In his autobiography, Tucker claimed to have saved several women from the conflagration.
 Sarah Henry Campbell, daughter of Founding Father Patrick Henry, was rescued from the flames by Alexander Scott, and later became his wife.

 Many members of the upper echelons of Richmond society were in attendance on the night of the fire, and many were killed; among the dead were listed Pages, Nelsons, and Braxtons, all members of some of the First Families of Virginia.